maxwolf621/ReactNote/State.md

 Instead we use setter method `setState()` provided by React to deal with it

-> For example change the progress-bar's percent(width) from 30% to 70% using event binding
+For example :: Change the progress-bar's percent(width) from 30% to 70% using event binding
 ```jsx
 import React, { Component } from 'react';
 class App extends Component{